Moses Van Campen: Early life

-Service in the military
+Military service

 1775 to 1777

 Van Campen's first military experience was in 1775, although he did not play a significant role during this experience.
 At this time, he was recruited as part of a company of about 700 men under Colonel Plunket to fight an opposing company of British troops in the Wyoming Valley.
 Plunket's men went upriver for some distance, before beginning to march on December 1, 1775, while the boat continued traveling upstream as well.
 The company reached the Nanticoke falls on December 24, 1775.
 At this point, the river was found to be impassable due to the abundance of ice, so the entire company continued upriver on foot towards Fort Wyoming.
 However, before reaching the fort, they reached Shawnese Mountain and were fired at, although the attack was not devastating.
 The company crossed the river, but encountered an opposing force there as well.
 Since Plunket's men were not equipped for a long siege, they retreated down the Susquehanna River at this point.

 Shortly after the Revolutionary War began, Van Campen began dealing with defending settlements on the frontier.
 Later, Van Campen was made a sergeant under the command of Thomas Gaskins and John Kelly.
 The regiment that Van Campen was in first went to Reids Fort near Big Island on the Susquehanna River.
 While stationed here, Van Campen was sent to a place called Young Woman's Town, 30 miles upstream along the Susquehanna River, in pursuit of a group of Native Americans who were camping there.
 After several days, Van Campen and the others were unable to find them, so they returned to Reids Fort.